devlives/taskhuman_challenge/README.md

 ## TaskHuman Coding Challenge

 #### Prerequisites
 Please follow the following steps to set up the environment.
 This must be run on [*nix like](https://en.wikipedia.org/wiki/Unix-like) systems.
-If you are using windows please use a virtual box to install an ubuntu server and follow the following steps:
+We have tested this on both Mac and Linux environments.
+If you are using windows please use a virtual box to install an ubuntu server and follow the steps:

 a.
 Create a fresh virtualenv w/ Python 3.6 and also install docker and docker compose.
 -   Our docker versions are docker 17.12.0 and docker-compose 1.18.0.